etishor/Metrics.NET/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/m6ng7uml4wqm3ni2)](https://ci.appveyor.com/project/etishor/metrics-net)

-This port is still work in progrss and should not be considered ready for production
+This port is still work in progress and should not be considered ready for production
 ------------------------------------------------------------------------------------

-.NET Port of the awesome [Java metrics library by codahale](https://github.com/dropwizard/metrics)
+.NET Port of the awesome [Java metrics library by Coda Hale](https://github.com/dropwizard/metrics)

 This port is also inspired and contains some code from [Daniel Crenna's port](https://github.com/danielcrenna/metrics-net) of the same library.

 I have decided to write another .NET port of the same library since Daniel does not actively maintain metrics-net.
-I've also whanted to better understand the internals of the library and try to provide a better API, more suitable for the .NET world.
+I've also wanted to better understand the internals of the library and try to provide a better API, more suitable for the .NET world.

 Intro
 -----

-The entry point in the Metrics libraty is the [Metric](https://github.com/etishor/Metrics.NET/blob/master/Src/Metrics/Metric.cs) static class.
+The entry point in the Metrics library is the [Metric](https://github.com/etishor/Metrics.NET/blob/master/Src/Metrics/Metric.cs) static class.
-Unitll some documentation will be provided that is a good starting point.
+Until some documentation will be provided that is a good starting point.

-The [documentation of the Java Library](http://metrics.codahale.com/manual/core/) is also usefull for understaing the concepts.
+The [documentation of the Java Library](http://metrics.codahale.com/manual/core/) is also useful for understating the concepts.

-The library is published on NuGet as a prerelease library and can be installed with the following command:
+The library is published on NuGet as a pre-release library and can be installed with the following command:

     Install-Package Metrics.NET -Pre